denniswangcodes/breadchaser-netlify/content/pages/features.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Smart Parsing
         # tagline: This is the tagline
         # subtitle: This is the item subtitle
         text: |
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          Prase information from the job listings you are browsing and applying to for faster workflow.
         image:
-          url: /images/abstract-feature1.svg
+          url: /images/smart-parsing.png
           altText: Placeholder image
           styles:
             self:
               borderRadius: x-large
+              width: 350px
+              height: 300px
           type: ImageBlock
         colors: bg-light-fg-dark
         styles: